 Some of the opportunities to increase revenue include; raising rents to market rates, renovating units, passing utility costs to tenants, adding laundry, adding storage, improving the building's overall appearance and adding amenities to provide more value to tenants.

 Some of the opportunities to decrease expenses include; resolving leaky faucets, installing efficient lighting, removing inefficient heating and air units, adding insulation, replacing ineffective management, reducing insurance bills and contesting tax assessments.

-Lastly, our goal is to purchase assets in emerging markets, hold the property for five to ten years, and then sell or refinance in more mature markets.
-Our definition of emerging markets are those markets that have traditionally been stable to declining, but are experiencing job growth, population growth, early outside investment, and progressive governmental leadership.
+Lastly, our goal is to purchase assets in emerging markets.
+Our definition of emerging markets are those markets that have traditionally been stable, but are experiencing job growth, population growth, early outside investment, and progressive governmental leadership.
 By doing so, our assets enjoy increased rents, an improved tenant base, and natural appreciation.
 The net effect, when combined with a strategy of improving the Net Operating Income (NOI), is exponential property value increases and superior returns to investors.

 When you combine ongoing cash distributions, forced appreciation, natural appreciation, and the tax benefits, it's hard to imagine a better investment vehicle.

-We are currently targeting to hold properties for a 5-10 year period.
-During this time investors can expect to receive periodic distributions from cash flows as well as equity upside in the overall asset.
-Depending on each property's unique business plan, the exit will come in the form of a sale or refinance.
+***Note, we are currently targeting to hold properties for a 5-10 year period.
+During this time investors can expect to receive periodic distributions from cash flows, a % return of capital via one or more refinances, as well as equity upside in the overall asset.